So you bought a new horse. Want to keep it the same?

 What tree is in your saddle?
 FQHB is not an answer.
 There is no industry standard and varies by manufacturer.

-Most of our horses ride in a 3 piece dee ring
+Most of our horses ride in a 3 piece dee ring with a lozenger.

 Make sure your horse has turn out.
 Lots of it.
 Horses have a better brain and life with lots of turn out.